Future of Humans Inhabiting Other Planets

 We have made tenative steps into space, but we have much further to go.

 Life on Earth has evolved in lockstep with the evolution of the planet itself.
 It got started early; by some estimates some 3.9 billion years ago.
 Life as we know it now began in the seas and climbed onto the land some 570 million years ago.
 Five great periods followed to the current one where humanity evolved.
 In all of that time, life evolved according to the cycles of the Earth, which are many and varied.
 But the most important of all that has application to going forth and living on other planets is something called the circadian rhythm.
 This is the basic function that is tied to the Earth's rotation, the movement of the moon and the seasonal variation of the sun.
 It regulates our body chemistry so that human beings are alert during the day and asleep at night.
 This basic cycle works in lockstep with the rotation of the earth and the sun's daily transit from our point of view.
-This cycle is what we call the 24 hour cycle and we measure our days and lives thereby.
+This cycle is what we call the 24-hour cycle and we measure our days and lives thereby.
 The secondary cycle is linked to the moon and this one is about 25 hours.
-The two in combination causes approximate month long rises and falls in our general well being.
-The final great cycle is the annual one that we note where people vary from feeling up-beat in summer and depressed in winter.
-We know that all other life is affected one way or another by these planetary circadian rhythms.
-These measurable cycles of changes are so imbedded within us that we carry them into space.
-These imbedded cycles will influence us when we colonize the moon and Mars.
+The two in combination causes approximate month long rises and falls in our general well-being.
+The final great cycle is the annual one that we note where people vary from feeling upbeat in summer and depressed in winter.
+We know that all life is affected one way or another by these planetary circadian rhythms.
+These measurable cycles of changes are so embedded within us that we carry them into space.
+These embedded cycles will influence us when we colonise the moon and Mars.

 When the Mars explorer team that ran the Sojourner and Intrepid probe program on Mars, they had to adapt their lives to Mars' rotational cycle of about 25 hours.
 Within days, many on the team started to complain about symptoms similar to jet lag.
 Yet they had to continue the 25 hour day for the extent of the mission which actually went from months to years.
 Whole families were affected and those who had to also interface with our 24 hour day suffered the most.
 The two periods that began in sync, slipped further and further out of phase until the crew who worked days found themselves on the night shift in about a fortnight and then back again to days in another fortnight.
 Most people can adapt to a sudden change, as long as their circadian rhythm is not stressed for prolonged times.

 People who are forced to work graveyard shifts and then switch to days suffer in a similar way.
 Flying from one time zone to another has a similar effect in making us feel dragged out.
 This is where the term jet lag comes from.
 This dragged out feeling can persist for weeks until the person has adapted.
 Now imagine being a lunar colonist.
 Almost everyone knows that the moon presents the same face to the Earth at all times and takes about 29 days to complete a set of phases.
 This means that in relation to the sun, the moon has a day that is 29 of ours in length.
-Now of course, colonists will probably follow a 24 hour rhythm, but they will be affected nonetheless by the sun's position in the lunar sky at all times.
+Now, of course, colonists will probably follow a 24-hour rhythm, but they will be affected nonetheless by the sun's position in the lunar sky at all times.
 There is little doubt that they will feel a lunar version of jet lag in short order that will negatively impact performance.

 It takes a lot of training and practice to personally juggle one's circadian rhythm and it also takes natural adaptation to a new environment.
 The latter may actually require several generations to accomplish.
 People who leave the Earth will leave behind all the circadian inputs that have been programmed by evolution into us for billions of years.
-Going forth into space is a huge and sudden change for a complex organism and it will take time to adapt to new planets.
+Going forth into space is a huge and sudden change for a complex organism and it will take the time to adapt to new planets.

 Colonists on the moon and Mars not only have to deal with completely different environments on all fronts, they will lack the inputs of the rotational cycles of the Earth and the lunar influence.
 Now, for the lunar colonists, the Earth may provide a similar influence on the moon as the moon does on Earth.
 But this is a highly conditional may as the Earth will be found within a narrow patch of sky overhead or on the horizon at all times depending where one is on the moon.
 On the far side, the Earth will never be seen.
 Mars lacks the influence of a major moon but has two captured asteroids, Phobos and Demos.
 These present a strange daily spectacle as one will appear to progress from east to west and the other west to east.
 Other than that there is little influence other than the sun.
 If Mars had oceans, the tides would only be influenced by the sun.

 Sunlight is weaker on Mars than on Earth and slightly stronger on the moon.
 The weaker sunlight on Mars will mean that agriculture will be more dependent upon plants that can get by on less light, such as shade loving plants.
 But colder temperatures there mean that a means will have to be in place to raise temperatures and perhaps even amplify sunlight.
-People will have to live in protective environmental suits (space suits) when venturing outside of a self contained facility.
+People will have to live in protective environmental suits (space suits) when venturing outside of a self-contained facility.
 Being confined to a small area for several months, even several years will certainly contribute to a 'cabin fever' condition that those on Earth experience in regions like camps in Antarctica.
 This alone can drive a person 'up the wall' and do desperate acts.
 Then there are the 25 hour days, which will take a long time to adapt to.
-It may take several generations of children and grand children born on Mars to fully adapt.
-The best scenario overall for Mars is teraforming it into a more Earth-like environment.
+It may take several generations of children and grandchildren born on Mars to fully adapt.
+The best scenario overall for Mars is terraforming it into a more Earth-like environment.

 Living in the asteroid belt is yet another scenario, where there are a lot of unpredictable conditions, among which is absent or very weak gravity.
 Human beings and all earthbound creatures evolved in a gravity field.
 We already know from all space missions so far that the human body will quickly adapt to a zero gravity environment by losing bone, muscle and heart mass.
 Special exercise techniques had to be invented as it were 'from the ground up' to duplicate the natural gravitational stress so that rapid body deterioration would be limited.
 Will we find similar problems on the moon, Mars and the asteroids?
 Yes; but to a lesser extent and if we intend to come back to Earth, we need to continually stress exercise to stay adapted to Earth's gravitational influence away from home.